danmwix/flutter-project/README.md

 - 🔐 Biometric login for faster access
 - 📊 Dashboard analytics for performance tracking
 - 📨 Push notifications and reminders
+- 👨‍👩‍👧‍👦 Parent and Admin user roles with specific dashboards and permissions

 ---